utopia-foss/utopia/doc/usage/implement/step_by_step.rst

 Finished!
 ---------
-Congratulations, you have build a new model! :)
+Congratulations, you have built a new model! :)

 Your next guide will be the :ref:`model requirements <dev_model_requirements>`.
-It contains information what requirements your code must fulfill such that it can be accepted as a model within *Utopia*, e.g. that it can be merged into *Utopia*'s ``master`` branch.
+It contains information about which requirements your code must fulfill so that it can be accepted as a model within Utopia, i.e. that it can be merged into Utopia's ``master`` branch.

-Have fun implementing your own *Utopia* model! :)
+Have fun implementing your own Utopia model! :)

 .. _model_coupling:

-Coupling of Models - the Post-Model Era
+Coupling Models - the Post-Model Era
 ---------------------------------------

 .. note::

     This is an advanced feature.
-    Only go forward to couple models if each of them is tested individually.
+    Only couple models when each of them has been tested individually.

 Once you have your own model implemented, you might want to consider to couple two or more models.
-It is absolutely intended to do so, even in complicated hierarchy.
+Doing so is explicitly allowed in Utopia, which provides the functionality to couple even complicated model hierarchies.
-Every model is placed one level below its parent model (the `pseudo parent` at the top), which it is given at initialization.
+Every model is placed one level below its parent model (with the `pseudo parent` at the top), and it passed its parent model at initialization.
 Hence, the child model is a member of the parent model and the configuration is passed through the parent.

 Operating coupled models usually requires a couple of additional thoughts: